 As Scots, our thoughts in January turn to the celebration of Burns Night, of which more below, but while in the Scottish National Portrait Gallery you can find the statue of Robert Burns in the entrance hallway, and elsewhere in the gallery a portrait of his sister Isabella Burns Begg 1771-1858 – the youngest sister of Robert Burns.
 He asked her to sing his songs so he could hear how they sounded.
 Painted by several artists and photographed by Robert Adamson and David Octavius Hill, the portrait on display is by William Bonnar.

-The statue was commissioned originally to be sited in the Burns Monument on Regent Road, which is at the top of the garden of Nether Craigwell, and which you will see during your stay at Craigwell Cottage.
+The statue was commissioned originally to be sited in the Burns Monument on Regent Road.

 If you’re taking a weekend break with children in Edinburgh, then they can have fun choosing which works of art in the collection most resemble them (actually, this one’s not just for the kids as I had good fun with it too!)
 You use a touch-screen computer display to pick a work of art which most resembles the things you love.

-Again, the Scottish National Portrait Gallery is able to be reached on foot from Craigwell Cottage – this time the top tip for a short cut is to go via St James Centre and Multrees Walk, and try to remember that the shops will still be there on the way back, so don’t get diverted by all those January sales bargains on offer!
+The Scottish National Portrait Gallery is situated on Queen Street.
+Two minutes walk from the tram stop in St Andrews Square and Princes Street.
+This time the top tip is that the shops will still be there on the way back, so don’t get diverted by all those January sales bargains on offer!